-Florida Forever Program: Staff has been advised that the Florida Forever Program has limited funds and is concentrating on parcels already included on its ranked priority list.
+Florida Forever Program:

+Staff has been previously advised that the Florida Forever Program is concentrating on parcels already included on its ranked priority list.
 This parcel is not inside a Florida Forever priority project boundary.
 Additionally, the Conservation Collier Program has not been successful in partnering with the Florida Forever Program due to conflicting acquisition policies and issues regarding joint title between the programs.